-How Attorneys Can Hold Third Parties Liable For Workplace Accidents in San Antonio, TX
+Can Third Parties Be Held Liable For Workplace Accidents In Texas?

 A common misconception is that all on the job injuries fall under the category of workers’ compensation claims, and victims are only eligible for compensation from their employers’ workers’ compensation insurance.
 The truth is there are multiple types of workplace accidents and multiple parties who can potentially be held responsible for employee injuries.

 Third parties are any additional person, contractor, company, manufacturer, property owner, or municipality that caused or contributed to worksite danger.
 For example, if you were injured by a defective product, it is likely a case of product liability, and the manufacturer or seller can be held accountable.
 General or independent contractors may be found liable for the injuries of employees they hired, and property owners are subject to premises liability claims.

 If you are involved in a car accident while operating an employer-owned vehicle or driving for work-related reasons, the person at fault in the collision may be held responsible.
 Find out if a third party can be held liable for your injuries by speaking to a member of our team.
 Call today to schedule a free consultation regarding your case.

-How Lawyers Can Help Recover Compensation From Uninsured Employers
+How Can Injury Attorneys Help Workers Recover Compensation From Uninsured Employers?

 The state of Texas does not require private employers to hold workers’ compensation insurance.
 Employers who do not offer workers’ compensation are called nonsubscribers.
 Workers’ compensation insurance can help pay medical costs, lost wages, and disability payments of employees who are injured in a workplace accident.